clharper42/MTG-Personal-Database/README.md

 Once the program has processed the cards it uses the information gathered to make a request to the [Scryfall API](https://scryfall.com/docs/api) to pull more information about the cards that the TCGPlayer file does not provide.

-With the infromation gathered from Scryfall the program provides features such as searching and filtering (features are being worked on).
+With the infromation gathered from Scryfall the program provides features such as searching, filtering and list creation.

 Once the program has gathered information from Scryfall the program updates a csv file with the cards' information for which it will pull from and update when the program is ran again.